 Is it safe?

 Although Mexico has a reputation for violence and crime, generally this is isolated to certain areas and communities that expats and tourists do not usually frequent.
-See higher-risk (level 3 and above) areas here.
-Many residents report feeling safer in Mexico than in their home countries.
+Check the travel advisories from your country’s government on recommendations.
+The states along the US border are generally considered less safe and extra caution is advised.
+That said, many residents report feeling safer in Mexico than in their home countries.
 As always, research where you travel to and through, take necessary precautions and avoid risky business.
 Unfortunate incidents can happen everywhere.
 Use common sense and you will reduce your chances of encountering danger.

 What is the cost of living?

 The cost of living can vary greatly depending on the location in Mexico.
 Quintana Roo is one of the most expensive states in the country.
-Foreigners can expect to live a comfortable life, comparable with their home countries for as little as $1500 per month.
-Read more here.
+Foreigners can expect to live a comfortable life, comparable with their home countries for as little as $1500 per month – which is similar to the average mid-range Mexican salary.

 Can I open a bank account?

-Yes, usually you will need your resident card, proof of address and passport to open a bank account.
-However, some banks will let non-residents open accounts too.
+Yes, usually you will need your resident card, your RFC, proof of address and passport to open a bank account.
+Read more about the RFC here.

 How do I import my car when relocating to Mexico?